gethinode/hinode/content/post/see-you-there-dreamin-in-color-2024.md

 This is the first year to feature a Spanish-language track and a focus on Latinx and Hispanic communities: Soñando En Color.
 If you plan to attend, be ready for a curated set of sessions, speakers, activities, and more for Latinx and Hispanic individuals on top of what you have experienced if attended before.
-Check out their entire Soñando En Color itinerary [here](https://www.dreaminincolor.me/sonandoencolor).
+Check out their entire [Soñando En Color itinerary](https://www.dreaminincolor.me/sonandoencolor).

 ## The Agenda